vyapp/vy/README.md

 The syntax highlighting plugin is very minimalistic and extremely fast.
 It supports syntax highlighting for all languages that python-pygments supports.
-The source code of the syntax highlighting plugin is about 80 lines of code.
+The source code of the syntax highlighting plugin is about 120 lines of code.
 It is faster than the syntax highlighting plugins of both vim and emacs. :)
-It is possible to easily implement new syntax highlighting themes that work for all languages.
+It is possible to easily implement new syntax highlighting themes that work for all languages because it uses python pygments styles scheme.
-The syntax highlighting plugin permits you to set specific background/colour for a language tokens type.

 There is a simple and consistent terminal-like plugin in vy that turns it possible to talk to external processes.
 Such a feature is very handy when dealing with interpreters.
 One can just drop pieces of code to an interpreter